-Tracking your nutrition correctly without scales is near impossible (unless you're advance with a knack for eyeballing food).
+Tracking your nutrition, and weighing food correctly without scales is near impossible (unless you’re advance with a knack for eyeballing food).

 This is why when you begin tracking your macros, I really recommend gathering as much knowledge as you can.

 You are about to put in a LOT of hard work and effort, so you should be doing it as effectively as you can.

 This seems to confuse so many people.

 Do you calculate your foods based on the cooked weight or the raw weight?

 Does it really affect overall numbers?